-The words we use as a car salesman or car saleswoman need to be chosen very carefully because we all know that one wrong word and we are done.
-The customer will make some excuse or ask for your card and away they go.
-So being able to think on your feet and use the right choice of words is critical.
-When we started in the car business we all needed to adjust our thinking and learn to use those car salesman words that paint a picture in our customers mind, but keep from making a solid commitment.
+The words we use as a car salesman or car saleswoman need to be chosen carefully because we all know that one wrong word and we are done.
+The customer will make some excuse or ask for your card, and away they go.
+So, being able to think on your feet and use the right choice of words is critical.
+When we started in the car business, we all needed to adjust our thinking and learn to use those car salesman words that paint a picture in our customers’ minds but keep from making a solid commitment.

-We use words and phrases like practically, nearly, on top of a deal, very close, almost there, only a couple of dollars away, if I could would you and dozens or even hundreds more.
-The idea is to get our car buyer to believe that there is hope for them and to keep them on track.
-When we speak succinctly we run the chance of losing them.
+We use words and phrases like practically, nearly, on top of a deal, very close, almost there, only a couple of dollars away, if I could, would you, and dozens or even hundreds more.
+The idea is to get our car buyers to believe that there is hope for them and to keep them on track.
+When we speak succinctly, we run the chance of losing them.